krasimir/blog-posts/2018/StoryAboutReact/post.md

 export default () => createStore(reducer);
 ```

-Why a factory function and not directly returning `createStore(reducer)`.
-That is because when we server-side render we will need an instance of the same store but it needs to be a new one for every request.
+Why a factory function and not directly returning `createStore(reducer)`?
+That is because when we server-side render we will need a brand new instance of the store for every request.

 ### Writing the React component (`<App>`)